Living with a Reactive Dog: Our Story

 Living with a ‘reactive’ dog can be stressful and distressing for both dog and owner.
 American Kennel Club define a reactive dog as one that ‘overreacts to a thing or a certain situation’ but don’t all dogs (and humans) react in some way to something?
-Their reaction can be triggered by anything the dog perceives to be a threat or cannot make sense of, for example; other dogs, people, buses, cycles, cats, skateboards- the list goes on.
+Their reaction can be triggered by anything the dog perceives to be a threat or cannot make sense of for example; other dogs, people, buses, cycles, cats, skateboards- the list goes on.
 This can be after a bad experience, fright or just because it is stressful for them.

-We got Finn as a rescue puppy of 14 weeks.
+We got our boy as a rescue puppy of 14 weeks.
 He had a turbulent start to life and we were his third home-or fourth if you count him being returned to his breeder.
 He was a nervous dog and a little ‘over alert’ out of the house, sometimes barking on his lead at other dogs.
 It was after he was bitten by a (rather large) dog that we started to see real reactivity from him.
 This was towards large dogs at first but escalated to all dogs.
 Physically, this manifested itself as barking and almost howling when seeing dogs on walks.

 Stress and dogs:

 He became really distressed when out walking if we would see another dog.
 After barking he was hyper-alert for the rest of the day.
 Did you know that stress hormones stay in a dog’s body for many hours?
 We realised that this meant that poor whippy was in a constant state of stress.
 Constantly pumped full of cortisol and adrenaline- how awful for him!
 Stress is unpleasant and harmful for dogs just as it is for humans.